-More than 15,000 people work at Brenntag worldwide.
-With their expertise and their dedication, they play a key role in the company’s success and our long-term competitiveness.
+More than 16,600 people work at Brenntag worldwide.
+With their expertise and their dedication, they play a key role in our company’s success and our long-term competitiveness.

 The primary goal of our human resources strategy is for us to be regarded globally as the preferred employer in the field of chemical distribution – both for current and potential employees.

-We see it as part of our responsibility to offer good working conditions and a modern working environment and to encourage our employees’ personal and professional development in a targeted manner.
+We see it as our responsibility to offer fair working conditions and an attractive, safe and inspirational working environment while encouraging our employees’ personal and professional development in a targeted manner.

-Many Brenntag companies promote efforts to reconcile work and family life by offering flexible working time models and holiday arrangements as well as other supportive services such as childcare or care for relatives.
+Many Brenntag companies help their employees to reconcile work and family life by offering flexible working time models and holiday arrangements as well as other supportive services such as childcare or care for relatives.
+Regular initiatives also take place at many Brenntag locations, when employees can show their relatives where they work or when families are invited on group excursions.

-Brenntag employs people from more than 100 different countries.
-Our employee structure is characterized by a good balance between women and men and a wide age range.
+At its more than 580 sites in 73 countries, Brenntag employs people from almost 100 different countries.
 The result of this is a social and cultural diversity which we use constructively.
 Worldwide, we work in teams which are mixed in line with various criteria, while considering the needs of various generations.
 The versatility of our employees’ heterogeneous skills and experience is a cornerstone of our success.

 Guaranteeing equal opportunities is a matter of course for Brenntag, as is counteracting and eliminating any form of discrimination and harassment.
 The recruitment, remuneration and development of employees solely reflect their qualifications and abilities in relation to their respective duties.